sbates130272/batesste-ansible/README.md

 includes setting up ssh and gnupgp keys, installing packages and copying in preferred configuration settings.

-This repo assumes Ubuntu based distros (though I may add a check for this in due course) and is currently tested on Ubuntu 22.04 LTS (and may fail on other versions).
+This repo assumes Ubuntu 22.04 LTS and we fail gracefully if we detect any hosts that do not meet this criteria.

 ## Setup